learn-co-students/javascript-intro-to-mocha-cb-000/README.md

 changing much — but know that this helps make our code run easily in multiple environments.
 It's pretty sweet.

 Then we call `jsdom.env()`.
-This function receives four arguments:
+This function receives three arguments:

 1. An HTML string.
 This string sets up the DOM — it can be arbitrarily long (we could even read in a full HTML file), but in this case, we just need something basic, since our tests don't really use the DOM.
-2. An array of paths to source files.
-We only have one file to test, so it's the only element in the array.
-3. A callback.
+2. A callback.
 This function, in typical Node.js fashion, receives an error first.
 The `err` will most likely be `null`, but if it's defined, we call `done(err)` to tell Mocha to stop and show us what went wrong.
 Assuming things are going as expected, we then take all of the things defined on `window` (including, in this lab, the functions we've written) and add them to `global` so that we